 Contracts up to the value of $100,000 are up for grabs if you have the skills to compete in the DLR (drone racing league)

 So there you have it ’11’ ways to make some money flying a drone, pretty cool right.
 Oh yeah that’s right i was going to tell you a bit more on selling your own stock footage

-Well to be able to do that you’re going to need your own website and that’s where I come in, I can help you do that with 2 free websites that you can use.
+Well to be able to do that you’re going to need your own website and that’s where I come in, I can help you do that with 1 FREE website that you can use.